 4. Industrial Pollution

-Water quality faces major threats because Houston operates as the nation's largest industrial center, with numerous petrochemical and manufacturing facilities nearby.
-Industrial chemical spills, wastewater discharge, and runoff from facilities result in water source contamination by hazardous heavy metals, petroleum byproducts, and additional toxic substances.
+Water quality faces major threats because Houston is the nation's largest industrial center, with numerous petrochemical and manufacturing facilities nearby.
+Industrial chemical spills, wastewater discharge, and runoff from facilities contaminate water sources with hazardous heavy metals, petroleum byproducts, and other toxic substances.
 Accurate water quality regulation alongside continuous watch must become the minimum requirement for risk reduction.

 5. Groundwater Depletion

-Heavy dependence on groundwater as a water source results in destructive impacts on aquifer levels that produce land depressions and create water shortages in dry periods.
-Leading water sustainability requires a balance between surface water exploitation, groundwater management, and active conservation programs.
+Heavy dependence on groundwater as a water source results in destructive impacts on aquifer levels that produce land depressions and water shortages in dry periods.
+Leading water sustainability requires balancing surface water exploitation, groundwater management, and active conservation programs.

 6. Emerging Contaminants